tkestack/kvass/README.md

 ![image-20200916185943754](./README.assets/image-20200916185943754.png)

-the max series each Prometheus Shard can scape is defined as an argurment in Coordinator Pod.
+the max series each Prometheus Shard can scrape is a flag of Coordinator Pod.

-in the example case we set to 22000.
+in the example case we set to 30000.

 > ```
-> --max-series=22000
+> --max-series=30000
 > ```

-now we have 6 target with 60270 series  (270 series from golang default metrics)  and each Shard can scrape 22000 series，so we beed 3 Shard to cover all targets.
+now we have 6 target with 60000+ series  and each Shard can scrape 30000 series，so need 3 Shard to cover all targets.

 ![image-20200916190045700](./README.assets/image-20200916190045700.png)